- 4K cameras that can take high-resolution images and video

 Drones are revolutionizing agriculture.
 The ability to survey crops from the air with an inexpensive unmanned aerial vehicle equipped with a variety of sensors enables a farmer to collect an unprecedented amount of useful data, including information about:

 - Soil hydration

 - Pest/fungal infestations

 In addition, drone crop surveys can be taken weekly, daily, or even hourly as required.
 Accurate information allows for optimal crop irrigation, fertilization, and pest control.
 Reducing water and pesticide usage and maximizing crop yields benefits the bottom line and the environment.

 Drone technology is by no means limited to unmanned aerial vehicles.
 Submersible drones have been available for decades, but up until recently were only affordable by large businesses or research institutions.
-Now underwater drones are becoming available for less than $1000 that can be remotely controlled using a laptop or smartphone and submerge to depths of up to 100 meters opening up all kinds of drone business ideas.
+Now underwater drones are available for less than $1,000, can be remotely controlled using a laptop or smartphone, and submerge to depths of up to 100 meters.

 Aside from photography, underwater drones have numerous other commercial applications, including: